RicoCelsius/Portfolio_S3/proof-of-learning-outcomes/6-design-test-techniques.md

 - [Feedback from stakeholders and how it influenced the project](#)
 - [Evidence of testing for quality properties (security, performance, etc.)](#)

-(Note: Replace the '#' with actual links to your design documents, testing reports, feedback summaries, or other relevant evidence that supports your learning outcome.)